E27183/Land-Words/README.md

 # Land-Words

+Disclaimer: This was made to show off to an employer during an interview and is not intended for practical use.

 Basic 2 player word game played in the terminal.

 To play, cd into the Code folder from the terminal and run '''java IO'''